How to Overcome Symptoms of Childhood Trauma in 2026

 2. Are your relationships often tumultuous or unfulfilling?

-3. Do you struggle with self-care and setting healthy boundaries?
+4. Do you struggle with setting healthy boundaries?

-4. Is there a persistent sense of fear or unworthiness that you can’t explain?
+5. Is there a persistent sense of fear, shame, or unworthiness that you can’t explain?

 If, during your childhood, you experienced abuse, a traumatic event, or consistent distress, your programming will reflect your experiences.
-Even if the traumatic event or abuse is far from you as an adult, you hold tight to the messages that were received at the time of the traumatic event.
+Even if the traumatic event or abuse is far from you as an adult, you still hold tight to the messages you received at the time of the traumatic event.
+It’s part of being that learning machine as a child.

 For example, if your parent made you feel like your voice wasn’t worth hearing as a child, you may still believe that no one wants to listen to what you have to say, even in your 30s or 40s.
 Regardless of it being a false belief, you still believe it because it is what you know from your past experiences.

-• Online therapy: Working with a specialized Makin Wellness therapist can provide the safe space needed to process your trauma experience and find healthy ways to move forward.
+• Online therapy: Working with a specialized Makin Wellness online therapist can provide the safe space needed to process your childhood trauma experience and find healthy ways to move forward.
+Having an online therapist who can listen to all of your experiences without judgment and offer advice that is tailored specifically to you and your journey is an incredible resource to help you overcome childhood trauma.

 Childhood trauma can affect every corner of your adult life, from self-perception to how you interact with the world, from relationships to your professional career.
-If you recognize the echoes of past traumas in your present life, know that there is help available to guide you through understanding your experiences, coping with areas that are difficult for you, and who will create the safe space you need to unravel the knot inside you that is childhood trauma.
+If you recognize the echoes of childhood trauma in your present life, know that there is help available through online therapy to guide you through understanding your experiences, coping with areas that are challenging for you, and creating the safe space you need to move forward with confidence.

 More on this topic: